-But, for your mental and physical health, you need to resist the urge to sit on the couch with a pint of ice cream.
-Instead, put the spoon down and lace up those sneakers to start enjoying the many benefits of a healthy lifestyle.
+For your mental and physical health, you need to resist the urge to sit on the couch with a pint of ice cream every night and look at what habits actually serve your well-being.
+Consider instead putting the spoon down and lacing up those sneakers to start enjoying the many benefits of a healthy lifestyle.

 Internal motivation is key.
 One way to keep yourself motivated is to remember all the healthy for life rewards and how they can impact your overall well-being.